Captivating Things to Do in Pagosa Springs

 Sunrise at the Pagosa House.

-Thankfully, for our third visit, we stayed at the family home west of town.
+Thankfully, for our third visit, we stayed at a family home west of town.

 From what we saw at The Springs, I would guess their rooms are nice and comfortable.
 Unfortunately, the price is a little high for us.